Dan Makham Tia district

-Dan Makham Tia (ด่านมะขามเตี้ย, [dàːn mā.kʰǎːm tîa]) is a district (amphoe) in the southern part of Kanchanaburi province, central Thailand.
+Dan Makham Tia (ด่านมะขามเตี้ย, [dàːn mā.kʰǎːm tîa]) is a district (amphoe) in the southern part of Kanchanaburi province, western Thailand.

 History

 The area of Dan Makham Tia was settled more than 200 years.
 It was a border village of Mueang Kanchanaburi adjacent to Burma.

 The area had a short Makham tree (Tamarindus indica), so people called the village Ban Nong Makham Tia.
 Later was changed to be Dan Makham Tia.

 The minor district (king amphoe) was created on 1 April 1990 by splitting off the three tambons Dan Makham Tia, Klondo, and Chorakhe Phueak from Mueang Kanchanaburi district.
 It was upgraded to a full district on 8 September 1995.

 Geography

 Neighboring districts are (from the north clockwise) Mueang Kanchanaburi, Tha Muang of Kanchanaburi Province, Chom Bueng and Suan Phueng of Ratchaburi province.

 The most important water resources in the area are the Khwae Noi and Phachi River.